-As we all know, emotions are devious creatures.
-They elude our understanding for a vast number of reasons, among which are the inescapable facts of daily life.
-Unfortunately, with so much focus being invested in the small crises and stressors that arise in our jobs and daily activities, it is difficult to find a moment to truly connect with what we are feeling.
+Emotions elude understanding for a number of reasons, among which are the inescapable facts of daily life.
+Unfortunately, with so much focus being invested in the small crises and stressors that arise every day, it is difficult to find a moment to truly connect with what you are feeling.

-As a result, our emotional lives often spiral out of our control, and internal pressures build up.
-At a certain point we explode, and this affects our relationships with those we are closest to – potentially harming our bonds with those we care about the most.
+As a result, emotional lives often spiral out of control and internal pressures build up.
+At a certain point, you may explode, and this affects relationships closest, potentially harming those bonds.

 Ask open-ended questions

-If you ask questions that require only a yes or no answer, you are destroying conversations before they even have a chance to begin.
-You are accidentally slamming the door that you are trying to open.
+If you ask questions that require only a yes or no answer, you hinder conversations before they can begin.
+You accidentally close the door that you want to open.
 This door is unfortunately labeled “Intimacy.”
 Instead of “Did you watch that movie?” ask, “What was your favorite part?”
-Instead of “Are you upset?” ask, “You seem upset – what’s going on?”
+Instead of “Are you upset?” ask, “You seem upset.
+What’s going on?”

 Stop and breathe

 If you are bothered by your inability to label your emotions, stop and meditate for a moment.
 Clear your mind.
 Search for a word.
 When a word comes to mind and your body relaxes, you have hit the spot.
-Here are a few examples you can use in this activity.
-Remember, these are just a starting point!
+Here are a few examples you can use as a starting point.

 - Turned On

-We share a few more skills for building intimacy with you in our following blog post, What Makes Love Last: Expressing Compassion and Empathy.
+Learn more skills for building intimacy in What Makes Love Last: Expressing Compassion and Empathy.
 This post will show you the fundamentals of deepening connection in your conversations and expressing compassion and sympathy.